 KFOG was never a perfect blueprint for my tastes.
 They didn’t like prog rock; I didn’t like Led Zeppelin.
 But we were sympatico in that dance of discovery that radio can be so good at.
 As I started dating my wife, she would comment that I seemed to own everything KFOG played.
 It wasn’t remotely true — but they could easily spin four or five songs in a row that were on my shelves, and I would always point this out just to annoy her.

 By the mid-’00s, KFOG began succumbing to corporate blandness, and the decline kicked into full gear by the time Dave Morey left in 2008.
 I stopped listening shortly after.

 But if you don’t know: Cumulus Media, KFOG’s final owner, understood the station’s impact and gave it one last farewell.
 Radio stations don’t normally get that.
 When KFOG switched formats in 1982, it simply switched.
 It was planned and pre-publicized (as opposed to a WKRP-style coup) but also abrupt.
 That’s the business.
 In contrast, KFOG’s final night — Sept.
 6, 2019 — was a marathon of old shows from the archives, the familiar voices of old friends long gone and tunes that I had not heard for 10 or even 20 years.
 It was all pre-recorded, but the shows were selected with a fan’s ear.
 It was closure.

 All this reminds me of another high school memory: reading William Faulkner and his famous quote, “The past is never dead.
 It’s not even past.”
-Even though I honestly wouldn’t enjoy hearing peak-era KFOG for hours on end, so many of my musical choices tie back to those early days.
+Today, I honestly wouldn’t enjoy hearing peak-era KFOG for hours on end — and yet, so many of my current musical choices tie back to those early days.
 The KFOG I loved has been gone for nearly two decades, but it’s different to know that it’s now gone.
 This is what it really means to move on, I suppose.